-The use of clergy vestment emerged in the first century CE when it was taught that those who served God should wear presentable and dignified garments (Schuchmann, in Van Maaren 20052005:12).
-During the periods of the Church Fathers, and later, the Roman Catholic Church and Eastern Orthodox churches, clergy vestment was common and accepted to differentiate and entrench hierarchy among the clergy as archbishops, bishops, priests, and deacons wore different garments (Ramsey n.d.: 5).
-Such categorisation reflected religious duties, for the alter, another for the pulpit, and another set for ordinary public occasions (Ramsey n.d: 5).
-The Roman Catholic Church and the Eastern Orthodox churches also introduced a set of vestments for their Pope and Patriarch (Revulas 2023:23; Zielinski, 1958: 2).
+The use of clergy vestments emerged in the first century CE when it was taught that those who served God should wear presentable and dignified garments (Schuchmann, in Van Maaren 20052005:12).
+During the periods of the Church Fathers, and later, the Roman Catholic Church and Eastern Orthodox churches, clergy vestments were common and accepted to differentiate and entrench hierarchy among the clergy, as archbishops, bishops, priests, and deacons wore different garments (Ramsey n.d.:5).
+Such categorisation reflected religious duties, with one for the altar, another for the pulpit, and another set for ordinary public occasions (Ramsey n.d:5).
+The Roman Catholic Church and the Eastern Orthodox churches also introduced a set of vestments for their Pope and Patriarch (Revulas 2023:23; Zielinski, 1958:2).

-When Pentecostalism reached South Africa in the early 1900s, the Roman Catholic Church and some Protestant churches in South Africa were already using clergy vestment and most African sections of these denominations used church uniform.
-From its roots in the 1906 Azusa Street revival, the subsequent Pentecostalism Movement, accredited to William Seymour, did not embrace the use of clergy vestment.
+When Pentecostalism reached South Africa in the early 1900s, the Roman Catholic Church and some Protestant churches in South Africa were already using clergy vestments, and most African sections of these denominations used church uniforms.
+From its roots in the 1906 Azusa Street revival, the subsequent Pentecostalism Movement, accredited to William Seymour, did not embrace the use of clergy vestments

-The article focuses on four prominent African Pentecostal-Charismatic Church1 leaders from Gauteng Province (Archbishop Gladstone Botwana, Archbishop Stephen Zondo, Archbishop Abraham Sibiya and Archbishop Mosa Sono), one national Pentecostal-Charismatic organisation (The South Africa National Council of Independent Churches-SAUCIC) and the Free States based the national network of Archbishop Emmanuel Ketsekile (Emmanuel Christian University and its associates).
-The four African Pentecostal-Charismatic Church leaders, members of SAUCIC and members of Archbishop Emmanuel Ketsekile's theological institution form part of the study because they are the earliest African Pentecostal-Charismatic Church leaders to embrace and use clergy vestment In South Africa.
+The article focuses on four prominent African Pentecostal-Charismatic Church1 leaders from Gauteng Province (Archbishop Gladstone Botwana, Archbishop Stephen Zondo, Archbishop Abraham Sibiya, and Archbishop Mosa Sono), one national Pentecostal-Charismatic organisation (The South Africa National Council of Independent Churches-SAUCIC), and the Free State-based national network of Archbishop Emmanuel Ketsekile (Emmanuel Christian University and its associates).
+The four African Pentecostal-Charismatic Church leaders, members of SAUCIC, and members of Archbishop Emmanuel Ketsekile's theological institution form part of the study because they are the earliest African Pentecostal-Charismatic Church leaders to embrace and use clergy vestments in South Africa.
+This focus enables an understanding of the new trend among African Pentecostal-Charismatic Churches in South Africa between 1996 and 2022.

-Except for Archbishop Mosa Sono, who took over the work that Rhema Bible Church established in Soweto, the other three leaders established township based independent churches in the mid-1980s during the height of the struggle against apartheid whilst most members of SAUCIC and those associated with Archbishop Ketsekile range from those who established churches in the same period and later.
-All these leaders were at some stage part of four the Classical Pentecostal Churches in South Africa (Apostolic faith Mission, Assemblies of God, Back to God-Assemblies of God and Full Gospel Church) that reject the use clergy vestment.
+Except for Archbishop Mosa Sono, who took over the work that Rhema Bible Church established in Soweto, the other three leaders established township-based independent churches in the mid-1980s during the height of the struggle against apartheid, whilst most members of SAUCIC and those associated with Archbishop Ketsekile range from those who established churches in the same period and later.
+All these leaders were at some stage part of four of the Classical Pentecostal Churches in South Africa (Apostolic Faith Mission, Assemblies of God, Back to God-Assemblies of God, and Full Gospel Church) that reject the use of clergy vestments.
 The rejection follows the 1960s developments in the United States of America among some Reformed churches to wear a shirt and tie instead of a black gown (Van Maaren 2005:12).

-The black gown was initially used by the Reformers who opposed the Roman Catholic Church and its vestment.
-Deans (2014: 54-57) mentions that after the Reformation, Christian leaders opted to use a plain black gown known instead of the vestment associated with the Roman Catholic Church after Professor Andreas Karlstadt used his academic gown to celebrate mass on Christmas Day in 1521.
-Van Maaren's (2005:11) states that after the Reformation churches that followed the teachings of the Anabaptists, Calvin and Zwingli perceived clergy vestments as "symbols of the tyranny of the Bishop of Rome and his detestable enormities".
+The black gown was initially used by the Reformers who opposed the Roman Catholic Church and its vestments.
+Deans (2014:54-57) mentions that after the Reformation, Christian leaders opted to use a plain black gown instead of the vestments associated with the Roman Catholic Church after Professor Andreas Karlstadt used his academic gown to celebrate mass on Christmas Day in 1521.
+Van Maaren's (2005:11) states that after the Reformation, churches that followed the teachings of the Anabaptists, Calvin, and Zwingli perceived clergy vestments as "symbols of the tyranny of the Bishop of Rome and his detestable enormities".